sairaorgb/obsidianNotes/dev/devDocs/Git/Git & Github.md

 git merge --abort       # revert to pre-merge state while resolving conflicts.
 ```

 - `rebase` is a similar mechansim to merge.
-But it finds the common ancestor between branches and refactors sub branch commits into newer ones and attaches them.
+But it finds the common ancestor between current branch and target branch , and refactors current branch commits after parent into new commits and places them after the targer branch head.
+- rebase only changes current branch. so it should be merged again into target branch which can be done through fast forward owing to above logic.
 - commit hashes get lost during this process so rebasing should be done only at local level but not at remote where those commits could be shared.
 - conflicts caused are resolved manually and commited again.